 We are able to leverage our traditional strength in the PC market to offer solutions and services that provide higher-value, recurring revenue streams.
 Given current market trends, we expect that the demand environment will continue to be cyclical and that competitive dynamics will continue to pressure our CSG business.
 However, we are committed to a long-term growth strategy that we believe will benefit from the consolidation trends that are occurring in our markets.
-Our CSG offerings remain an important element of our strategy, generating strong cash flow and opportunities for cross-selling of complementary solutions.
-CSG net revenue represented approximately half of our net revenue during both the first quarter of Fiscal 2019 and the first quarter of Fiscal 2018.
+Our CSG offerings are an important element of our strategy, generating strong cash flow and opportunities for cross-selling of complementary solutions.

 We manage our business on a U.S. dollar basis.
-However, we have a large global presence, generating approximately half of our revenue by sales to customers outside of the United States during the first three months of Fiscal 2019 and the first three months of Fiscal 2018.
+However, we have a large global presence, generating approximately half of our revenue by sales to customers outside of the United States during the first nine months of Fiscal 2019 and the first nine months of Fiscal 2018.
 Our revenues, therefore, can be impacted by fluctuations in foreign currency exchange rates.
 We utilize a comprehensive hedging strategy intended to mitigate the impact of foreign currency volatility over time, and we adjust pricing when possible to further minimize foreign currency impacts.